andres-erbsen/dename-writeup/dename.md

 example [@SwartzSquareZoooko], [@CertificateTransparancy] and NameCoin), the security guarantee they provide is still much weaker than what is achieved through careful manual key exchange.

+Any system that provides a name to profile lookup service must overcome two important challenges: First, there has to be some protocol for maintaining a correct copy of the directory.
+In a naive single-server protocol this might be as simple as changing a file on the disk.
+Second, a client must be able to retrieve the profile for a specified name and be assured that the response is correct.
+Additionally, while not strictly necessary, an auditing mechanism can help to build confidence in a system.

 In essence, `dename` works by having a group of predetermined but independently administered servers maintain identical copies of the user